cbcrg/tcoffee/docs/tcoffee_manual.rst

 An advantage of T-Coffee is the fact that the overall score of the alignment (i.e. the consistency with the library) is correlated with the overall accuracy.
 In other words, if you alignment score increases, its accuracy probably increases also.
 All this being said, consistency is merely an empirical way of estimating the change of parameters and it does not have the predictive power of a BLAST E-Value.

-Using Many Methods at once
+Using many methods at once
 ==========================
 One of the most common situation when building multiple sequence alignments is to have several alignments produced by several alternative methods, and not knowing which one to choose.
 In this section, we show you that you can use M-Coffee to combine your many alignments into one single alignment.
 We show you here that you can either let T-Coffee compute all the multiple sequence alignments and combine them into one, or you can specify the methods you want to combine.
-M-Coffee is not always the best methods, but extensive benchmarks on BaliBase, Prefab and Homstrad have shown that it delivers the best alignment 2 times out of 3.
+M-Coffee is not always the best method, but extensive benchmarks on BaliBase, Prefab and Homstrad have shown that it delivers the best alignment 2 times out of 3.
 If you do not want to use the methods provided by M-Coffee, you can also combine pre-computed alignments.

-Using All the Methods at the Same Time: M-Coffee
+Using all the methods at the same time: M-Coffee
 ------------------------------------------------
 In M-Coffee, M stands for Meta.
 To use M-Coffee, you will need several packages to be installed (see documentation).
 The following command: